cryptocare-project/cryptocare/README.md

 http://www.cryptocare.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Cryptocare Developers
+Copyright (c) 2011-2014 Litecoin Developers
+Copyright (c) 2018 Litecoin Developers

 What is Cryptocare?
 ----------------

 Cryptocare is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 2.5 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 840960 blocks (~4 years)
- - ~84 million total coins
+ - ~90 billion total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 447565 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Cryptocare client sofware, see http://www.cryptocare.org.
+For more information, as well as an immediately useable, binary version of the Cryptocare client sofware, see http://www.cryptocare.in.

 License
 -------